Skip to content

 Cons

-• Not the budget pick
+• Not the pick if they want a relaxed, chatty filler

 Baggu Standard Reusable Shopping Bag